JoviVon/stlvgmo-website/_posts/Mario-Concert.md

 ogImage:
   url: ""
 ---
-# LOCATION PENDING

 Join us for an unforgettable evening as the St. Louis Video Game Music Orchestra presents the beloved music from the Super Mario video game series!

 ## Program Highlights

 - **Super Mario Galaxy** - Gusty Garden Galaxy and other celestial favorites
 - **Super Mario Odyssey** - Jump Up, Super Star!
 - **Super Mario** - And much from various classics!

 ## Event Details

 **Date:** Sunday, October 5th, 2025
 **Time:** 7:00 PM
-**Venue:** TBD
+**Venue:** Webster Grove Highschool, 100 Selma Ave, Webster Groves, MO 63119

 ## Tickets
-Tickets will be available soon.

 Concert is free for all to attend.
 Tickets are incase auditorium is full.
+Only 800 seats.